kbmanikanta/CMDemo/README.md

 ## Overview

-The written code has been tested to build and run on Linux, MacOS and Windows.
+The written code has been tested to build and run on Linux, MacOS and Windows with SDK "1.0.0-preview2-1-003177".

 Moq is not currently compatible with .NETStandard.
 The package for .Net Core is not in NuGet, need to configure and get from another source feed.